Cross-Sectional Imaging Fellowships

 - Body (Cross-Sectional) Imaging (2 positions):

-- 3 blocks each of Body CT, US, Body MR; 1 block elective in other areas (including mammography, PET, IR) (note: MSK not available as elective)
+- 3 four week blocks each of Body CT, US, Body MR; 1 block elective in other areas (including Mammography, Breast MRI, PET-CT, Chest and IR) (note: MSK not available as elective)

 - MRI (2 positions):

-- 10 blocks Body MR; 2 blocks elective
+- 10 four week blocks Body MR; 2 blocks elective (note: MSK is available as elective)

 - Cardiovascular Imaging (1 position)

-- 6 blocks of Cardiovascular Imaging (MR, CT, nuclear medicine)
+- 6 four week blocks of Cardiovascular MR and CT

-- 6 blocks of Body Imaging (Body MR, CT, US)
+- 6 four week blocks of Body Imaging (Body MR, CT, US)

-With a new hospital (Smilow Cancer Center) and new department of Radiology that opened in 2009, the clinical MRI service includes four 3.0T and three 1.5T scanners within Yale-New Haven Hospital and one off-site 1.5T scanner in a nearby facility.
-Another off-site 3.0T scanner is being installed in 2012, and an additional on-site scanner is planned for 2013.
-Fellows supervise and/or participate in the performance and interpretation of all Body MR exams including cardiac, vascular, chest, abdomen, and pelvis.
+With a new hospital (Smilow Cancer Center) and new department of Radiology that opened in 2009, the clinical MRI service includes four 3.0T (Siemens Verio) and three 1.5T (Siemens Avanto, Espree, and Aera) scanners within Yale-New Haven Hospital, one off-site 1.5T (GE HD) scanner in a nearby facility, and one 3T (Siemens Skyra) scanner at a separate off-site facility.

 CT and PET/CT